discoverygarden/bcelndora/docs/devops.md

 Once the pull request has been merged and the new image built, the drupal installtion can be updated.

-When updating drupal a backup of the database will be taken and config will be imported.
+When updating drupal, a backup of the database will be taken and config will be imported.

 ## Deploying nodes